Mixing Study Specimen Requirements

 The specimen drawn for a mixing study must meet the following conditions for accurate testing:

-• A properly filled 3.2% sodium citrate tube (as shown in the image on the right) must be collected.
+• A correctly filled 3.2% sodium citrate tube (as shown in the image on the right) must be collected.

-• Proper centrifugation to create platelet-poor plasma for analysis must occur; the presence of platelet phospholipids can interfere with the mixing study if an antiphospholipid antibody is present.
+• Proper centrifugation must occur to create platelet-poor plasma for analysis; platelet phospholipids can interfere with the mixing study if an antiphospholipid antibody is present.

 • Testing must be performed within four hours of collection.